Taylor Fritz: Personal life

-Fritz has a son (born in 2017) with ex-wife Raquel Pedraza, who also played professional tennis.
+Fritz has a son, Jordan (born in 2017), with former pro tennis player Raquel Pedraza to whom he was married from 2016 to 2019.

+Fritz is an avid World of Warcraft and Rust player and enjoys online gaming.
+Fritz occasionally live streams his video game play on his Twitch channel under the name TaylorFritz97.

-Since June 2020, Fritz has been in a relationship with model and influencer Morgan Riddle.
+Since June 2020, Fritz has been in a relationship with fashion influencer Morgan Riddle.

+Television and film

+Fritz appeared in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023 and ended in 2024.

 World TeamTennis

 Fritz has played three seasons with World TeamTennis, making his debut in 2015 with the San Diego Aviators.
 He has since played another two seasons for the Aviators, in 2018 and 2019.
 Fritz joined the Philadelphia Freedoms during the 2020 WTT season at The Greenbrier.
 The Freedoms advanced to the WTT Playoffs as the No. 1 seed, but ultimately fell to the New York Empire in the semifinal.
 Fritz was named the WTT 2020 Male MVP.

 Career statistics

-Grand Slam tournament singles performance timeline
+Grand Slam singles performance timeline

-Current through the 2023 Australian Open.
+Current through the 2025 US Open.